Chapter 2

 CHAPTER 2 – FUNCTIONAL HARMONY IN NATURAL HUMAN JAW SYSTEMS

-THE MANDIBULAR JOINTS
+THE 3 MANDIBULAR JOINTS

 MANDIBULAR BRACING

-The most critical need for mandibular bracing is for protecting the vital systems just behind the condyles.
-A blow to the chin could drive the condyles like little hammers into the hearing and balance centers.
+The close-packed positions of these three mandibular joints is reached simultaneously when the mandible is braced by clamping it up forcefully against the underside of the cranium and loading all three joints simultaneously within a centrally located area.
+Mandibular bracing is needed during swallowing to first provide a stable platform against which the tongue can push its tip forward to collect the food at the front of the palate into a bolus and then later to provide a fixed base from which the suprahyoid muscles can pull the hyoid bone upward and forward to allow the food to pass behind it.
+Mandibular bracing is also needed for protecting the vital systems just behind the condyles, because a blow to the prominent chin could drive the condyles like little hammers into the hearing and balance centers.
 In carnivores and simians, the mandible was protected from such backwardly directed blows, even at postural rest, by the overlapping canines.
-In hominids, the canines withdrew into the bite table with the other teeth to increase adaptability in the range of motion of the mandible, and the mandible is left only protected from backwardly directed blows by neuromuscular reflexes that brace the mandible as soon as danger is sensed.
+In hominids, the canines withdrew into the bite table to increase adaptability in the range of motion of the mandible, and the mandible is left protected from backwardly directed blows only by neuromuscular reflexes that brace the mandible as soon as danger is sensed.

 During mandibular bracing, the TMJs exhibit the resiliency typical of pressure-bearing synovial joints, with progressive resistance in the microstructure of the tissues.
 On the surfaces of the articulating bones, proteoglycans within the load-bearing areas respond to compressive force by expressing water molecules and deforming to spread the compressive forces onto a larger surface area.
 When the compressive force moves to a different area, these proteoglycans from the previous area of compression reabsorb water molecules and return to their resting contours.
 Larger compressive forces are absorbed by increasingly stiff layers - the plastic lubricating film and fibrous articular covering, the calcified cartilage, the thin subchondral bone, multiple stiffer and more vertically oriented bony trabeculae in the spongiosa, and finally the cortical bone.

-During mandibular bracing, the bite tables, (the articular surfaces of the dental joint) exhibit similar resiliency by absorbing compressive force with the viscoelastic and hydrostatic properties of the tooth sockets.
-Each tooth is suspended in the middle of its socket by a circumferential fibrous sling embedded in a layer of collagenous ground substance with interstitial fluid and extensive vascular plexes that cushion its movements in response to bite forces.
+At the same time, the bite tables, (the articular surfaces of the dental joint) exhibit similar resiliency by absorbing compressive force with the viscoelastic and hydrostatic properties of the tooth sockets.
+Each tooth is suspended in the middle of its socket by a circumferential fibrous sling embedded in a layer of collagenous ground substance with interstitial fluid and extensive vascular plexes that cushion its movements.
 Biting pressure intrudes the roots into this structure, tugs on the surrounding fibrous sling, drives fluids into nearby vessels, bends out the walls of the socket, and thereby encounters resistance that increases steadily as the tooth moves further from the center of the socket.
-Release of biting pressure permits rebound of the tooth, first by elastic recoil and then by a slow hydrodynamic phase with superimposed pulsation.
-19 20 21 22 At the same time, the whole articular surface of this big dental joint absorbs compressive forces by rapid shifting of the teeth over small distances within their sockets in order to spread them out onto more teeth.
+Release of biting pressure permits rebound of the tooth, first by elastic recoil and then by a slow hydrodynamic phase with superimposed pulsation.1 - 4 At the same time, the whole articular surface of this big dental joint absorbs compressive forces, because the first teeth to contact shift rapidly over small distances in order to spread the forces onto more teeth.
 For example, during light closure in the central bracing area, the load falls on the teeth in the middle of the dentition – primarily the first molars and the premolars.
 More forceful closure compresses or otherwise shifts those teeth until the load spreads out to include the canines and the second molars.

-At the same time, biting forces stabilize the upper and lower bite tables by closing the interproximal contact areas connecting the members of each dental arch.
-Adjacent teeth at rest are separated by small (interproximal) gaps of about ten microns.
-Biting forces tip the teeth inward and forward until these interproximal gaps close and the adjacent teeth make physical contact, which allows groups of neighboring teeth to absorb forces as a single structural unit, like one long tooth supported by many roots.
+INTERPROXIMAL BRACING - In addition, the upper and lower bite tables also stabilize when exposed to compressive forces by closing the interproximal contact areas between the teeth to form rigid arches.
+Adjacent teeth at rest are separated by small (interproximal) gaps of about ten microns, which allows each tooth to have an independent resting position surrounded by a slight range of motion within its socket.
+Biting tips the teeth inward and forward until these interproximal gaps close and the adjacent teeth temporarily make solid physical contact, which allows groups of neighboring teeth to absorb forces as a single structural unit, like one long tooth supported by many roots.

 CHEWING